How do I get a referral?

 When are child contact centres open?

 Opening times vary from centre to centre.
-You can find out about opening hours by checking with your local child contact centre.
+You can find out about opening hours by checking with your nearest child contact centre.

 How much does the service cost?

 Some centres make an administrative charge for the intake process, and for each supported in-centre and handover contact to help with the overall costs of keeping the centre open.
-There is also a fee for each requested attendance report.
-Charges vary from centre to centre.
 There is a charge for each supervised contact and for each requested report.
+Charges vary from centre to centre and you may be asked to make a contribution towards the cost if you cannot afford the full amount.
+You may also be eligible to claim Legal Aid.
+Please speak to your nearest Member Service for more information.